alphaeron/congen/CONJUGATE_WORKOUT_GENERATOR.md

 - Configuration management for different training styles
 - Plugin architecture for new exercise selection algorithms
 - Performance optimization of individual components
 - Feature extensions for new workout types or periodization schemes
+- Enhanced reference exercise detection with machine learning
+- Dynamic exercise similarity scoring based on user performance patterns
+- Advanced weight estimation algorithms for specialized exercises